 On an indie narrative shoot, you’d be aiming at anywhere from 24-28 days of shooting.
 On an ultra-low-budget indie you’d want to aim from 10-12 shoot days.

 But a bigger film full of visual effects might take a lot longer.
 Alice in Wonderland had 40 shoot days.
 While the 1939 epic children’s movie The Wizard of Oz took 6 months of shooting with cast working 6 days per week with 12-15 hour days.

 But 6 months of production is not the norm.

-For a solo production, you’re aiming to get it in the can in 1-2 days.
+For a solo production, you’re aiming to get it in the can in 1-to 2 days.

 Here’s a list of the typical paperwork you need to keep a narrative shoot on track:

 - Call sheet – this sheet goes out to everyone on production the night before an has all the critical info from weather, location, to cast and crew to what’s getting shot